neurosity/neurosity-sdk-js/docs/api/brainwaves.md

 }
 ```

 Please note this data is pre-filtered using the same filters described under the `raw` brainwaves parameter: notch and bandpass.
-Therefore, PowerByBand `alpha` usable range is 2 Hz to 4 Hz, and the `gamma` functional range is 30 Hz to 45 Hz.
+Therefore, PowerByBand `alpha` usable range is `2Hz` to `4Hz`, and the `gamma` functional range is `30Hz` to `45Hz`.